University Accident Review Committee

 Members: Rick Schupp (Chair), Lisa Dennis, Rudy Beverly, Kato Carter, Maryann Gritmon, and Debbie Hinton

-Ex-Officio: Kristin Jones
+Ex-Officio: Kristin Dinwiddie

 This document describes the general responsibilities of the University Accident Review Committee and the responsibilities of the University community in complying with the Provisions of Section 52-4, of the Code of Virginia, of 1950 as Amended, Memo-2001-No. 10 which requires each state agency to form an Accident Review Committee to review accidents that involve agency-owned vehicles.
 Penalties may be prescribed for the drivers involved, if the accidents were "Preventable".